RunFMe/CryptoToolbox/README.md

 ```

 ### Vigenere Algorithm
 Vigenere is a generalisation of Cesar Algorithm for several shifts.
+You can also choose language from english and russian.
 #### Encrypt
 ```
 echo "ENCODE ME" > original.txt